bk203/rgw-admin-php/README.md

 ## Requirements

-* Minimum PHP 7.1
+* Minimum PHP 8.0

 ## Installation

 ### What type of installation should I choose?

-It's very simple, choose for an express installation if your application already contains a HTTP library such as GuzzleHTTP, otherwise just perform an quick installation.
+It's very simple, choose for an express installation if your application already contains an HTTP library such as GuzzleHTTP, otherwise just perform an quick installation.

 ### Quick installation

-For an quick installation we recommend you to install the `php-http/curl-client` package.
+For a quick installation we recommend you to install the `php-http/curl-client` package.
 This package is a small abstraction around native php curl api.

 ```bash